 11 Things Your Child’s School Principal Would Like You To Know

-- Although technology is an incredible tool, reduce screen time and increase green time.
+Although technology is an incredible tool, reduce screen time and increase green time.
 Make sure your child gets lots of outdoor play and physical activity.
-Outdoor play is great for overall health but also prompts new play ideas and can help regulate stress and other emotions (read more here).
+Outdoor play is great for overall health.
+In addition, it prompts new play ideas and can help regulate stress and other emotions.

 Want to print these off to remember them or pin them so other parents can benefit from these insights too?
 Click below.